BermudezJimmel/GGC_WordpressSite/wp-content/plugins/exclusive-addons-for-elementor/readme.txt

 3000+ Free Icons to choose from 3 Open Source Icon Libraries we integrated.
 (Feather Icons, Remix Icons, Teeny Icons) **[Sneak a Peek](https://exclusiveaddons.com/free-icons/)**

+### Unlimited Section Nesting
+Add as many child sections as you need with the help of Unlimited Section Nesting feature of Exclusive Addons.

 ### Light Weight & Fast Loading
 Our Elementor Addons itself is very lightweight.
 We have added only a handful of third party scripts with the plugin.
 We optimized all the images and codes for a fast loading experience.